PRosenb/DeepSleepScheduler/README.md

 - [**PwmSleep**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/PwmSleep/PwmSleep.ino): Shows how to use analogWrite() and still use low power mode.
 ### AVR Specific ###
 - [**AdjustSleepTimeCorrections**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/AdjustSleepTimeCorrections/AdjustSleepTimeCorrections.ino): Shows how to adjust the sleep time corrections to your specific CPU
+### ESP32 Specific ###
+- [**SchedulerWithOtherTaskPriority**](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/SchedulerWithOtherTaskPriority/SchedulerWithOtherTaskPriority.ino): Shows how to set an other FreeRTOS task priority for tasks scheduled by DeepSleepScheduler

 ## Reference ##
 ### Methods ###